10 Things to Do Before the Cyberpunk 2077 Release Date

 Buy an External Hard Drive If You Need One

-Nothing is confirmed, but it sure looks like Cyberpunk 2077 will require a huge download.
+Nothing is confirmed, but Cyberpunk 2077 will likely require a huge download.

 The game’s page on the PlayStation Store originally stated that the game would require “80GB MINIMUM.”
 That information has been taken down, but if it holds, it means you’ll need at least 80GB of free space on your internal hard drive.